How To Play Fantasy Football

 In this format, focus on taking the best running backs you can with your first three picks.

 In a normal league where you have to set your lineup each week, not having star receivers is a big problem.
 Not only do they score the most points in a PPR format, but you need more of them.
 Moreover, once you get outside the top 15-20 or so, it's hard to predict which week a WR will go off.
-It's actually hard to predict which week even a Julio Jones or an A.J.
-Green will go off, but because they're so good, and you never remove them from your lineup, you don't have to worry about that.
+It's actually hard to predict which week even a top-tier receiver will go off, but because they're so good, and you never remove them from your lineup, you don't have to worry about that.
 But for mid-level receivers, you might sit them after a few games with low-target totals and production for someone who put up a couple 7-for-70 lines and watch them catch a 50-yard TD or two from your bench.
 Simply put, if you're messing around with mid-level WR, it's hard to time them, and they're not good enough simply to keep active no matter what.

 However, this problem goes away in best ball leagues.
 You don't have to guess when a mid-tier WR goes off because the software will make sure they're in your lineup on those days.
 Receiver volatility is no longer a liability, but an asset.
 You can make up for not having a star on whom you can count by having 7-8 volatile types that collectively will blow up enough to carry you.